What Should You Not Do When Mortgage Refinancing?

 For example, the Financial Consumer Agency of Canada recommends people monitor their payment history by making payments on time, using their credit wisely, keeping credit accounts open for longer, and limiting credit applications to improve and protect their credit score.
 By doing this, you could secure better rates and terms, making refinancing more beneficial.

-4. You Should Not Extend Your Loan Term Unnecessarily
+4. You Should Not Extend Your Loan Amortization Unnecessarily

-Lengthening your mortgage term to have lower monthly payments can be helpful if you're focused on immediate financial relief.
+Lengthening your mortgage amortization to have lower monthly payments can be helpful if you're focused on immediate financial relief.
 However, people are often not fully aware of the long-term implications and costs.
-They might opt for extending their loan term because of short-term budget constraints or unexpected financial changes.
+They might opt for extending their loan because of short-term budget constraints or unexpected financial changes.

 While this might reduce your immediate financial burden by lowering your monthly payments, it often means you'll pay much more interest over the life of the loan.
 You can use an online mortgage calculator to determine how much interest you might pay.